Community Counselling Grants

 This grant fund is closed and we are not accepting new applications.

-We are pleased to share Showing Up As Yourself: Impact Stories from the CAI Community Counselling Fund, a collection of stories from counsellors and people with lived experience over the past three and a half years.
+We are pleased to share Showing Up As Yourself: Impact Stories from the CAI Community Counselling Fund, a collection of stories from counsellors and people with lived and living experience over first 3.5 years of the Community Counselling Fund.
 You can read and download the report here.

 Background

-Community Action Initiative, in partnership with the Ministry of Mental Health and Addictions and the Ministry of Health, awarded 49 Community Counselling Grants to organizations across British Columbia.
-Projects took place from November 1, 2019 – October 31, 2022, with a renewal until March 31, 2023.
-The fund has been renewed, for existing grantee organizations only, for an additional two years to March 31, 2025.
+Community Action Initiative, in partnership with the Ministry of Mental Health and Addictions and the Ministry of Health, has awarded 49 Community Counselling Grants to organizations across British Columbia.
+The initial funding was for projects running from November 1, 2019 – October 31, 2022.
+The fund has been renewed, for existing grantee organizations only, until March 31, 2025.

 Community Counselling Fund (Wave 1)